 Signs and Symptoms of Eye Injuries

-- Feeling that something is in your eye
+- A gritty feeling, or feeling like something is in your eye

-- Double vision
+- Double or blurry vision

-- Difficult following objects with your eyes
+- Difficult with visual tracking

 What Type of Protective Eyewear Should I Choose?